sunnyynnus/spark/README.md

 # spark
-Project developed using Apache Spark framework
+Project developed using Apache Spark framework using Java.
 Built on Hadoop File System